 But back to that 1-star review.
 If you aren’t sure how to handle that negative Google review, then read on to find out more.

 When you see that negative review, you might go frantically looking for the “delete” option.
 But you’ll be sorely disappointed.
 You can’t delete a Google review.

 There is a caveat to this of course.
 If the review violates Google’s policies, then you can flag it.
 So, if someone is engaging in hate speech, inciting terrorism, eliciting dangerous, illegal or derogatory comments and other such dreadful things, then you can go ahead and click on the three little dots to report it.

-But if the review is simply from a disgruntled client then your only option is to manage that review.
+But if the review is simply from a disgruntled client, then your only option is to manage it.

 How to respond to a negative Google review